 Niagara Falls, NY

-*Full disclosure:* If you’re looking for a challenge, this hike along the gorge down to the Devil’s Hole Rapids involves stairs… like, a lot of them.
-BUT, the views make it totally worth it- especially in the fall months.
-Catch the changing leaves, which beautifully complement the Niagara River’s aqua blue water and sprinkle the stone staircase.
+If you’re looking for a challenge, this hike along the gorge down to the Devil’s Hole Rapids involves several stairs, but the views make it totally worth it- especially during the fall months.
+Catch the changing leaves, which beautifully complement Niagara River’s aqua blue water and sprinkle the stone staircase.

-A drive through the quaint village of Ellicottville, just an hour from Buffalo, will have you catching allll of the fall vibes this season.
+A drive through the quaint village of Ellicottville, just an hour from Buffalo, will have you catching all of the fall vibes this season.
 Ellicottville’s rolling hills and peaks give off some of the most vibrant reds, oranges and golds in the fall months.
-Get up a full-emersion experience on a ski lift or mountain coaster ride!
+A full-immersion experience is completed on a ski lift or mountain coaster ride!

 Head to the Erie Canal’s edge in Lockport this fall for a scenic walk or bike ride along the water, lined by a colorful forest of trees on both sides.
 We suggest starting in the city near the locks and then heading to the outskirts to take in all of the dramatically changing colors along the way.